Save 30% on online shipping anywhere in Canada and the US!

 Transportation

-Aluminum is used in transportation because of its unbeatable strength to weight ratio.
+Aluminum is used in transportation because of its unbeatable strength-to-weight ratio.
 Its lighter weight means that less force is required to move the vehicle, leading to greater fuel efficiency.
 Although aluminum is not the strongest metal, alloying it with other metals helps to increase its strength.
 Its corrosion resistance is an added bonus, eliminating the need for heavy and expensive anti-corrosion coatings.

 While the auto industry still relies heavily on steel, the drive to increase fuel efficiency and reduce CO₂ emissions has led to a much wider use of aluminum.
 Experts predict that the average aluminum content in a car will increase by 60% by 2025.